KingsMentor/TutLab/README.md

 # Contributions

 Looking forward to working with great contributors.
-If you find this project interesting, kindly contribute.\n I am not so fluent with the technologies I have used to set this up and  there might be many fawls, please help fix if you find any.\n
+If you find this project interesting, kindly contribute.<br/>
+I am not so fluent with the technologies I have used to set this up and  there might be many fawls, please help fix if you find any.<br/>
 I know there are many ways this can be better.
 Contribute, share and reach out.
 Thanks